wagtail/bakerydemo/readme.md

 If you want to see what Wagtail is all about, we suggest trying it out through [Gitpod](#setup-with-gitpod).
 If you want to set up Wagtail locally instead, and you're new to Python and/or Django, we suggest you run this project on a Virtual Machine using [Vagrant](#setup-with-vagrant) or [Docker](#setup-with-docker) (whichever you're most comfortable with).
 Both Vagrant and Docker will help resolve common software dependency issues.
 Developers more familiar with virtualenv and traditional Django app setup instructions should skip to [Setup with virtualenv](#setup-with-virtualenv).

+## Public demo instance

+You can view the demo at https://demo.wagtail.org.
+Note that this environment is reset periodically, and that some protections are in place to prevent abuse.

+The demo environment is deployed as a production-grade application by [Torchbox](https://torchbox.com) and should serve as an example of what a final Wagtail site might look like.

+Go to `/admin/` and login with `admin / admin`.

 ## Setup with Gitpod